* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 The water in the pan makes it steamy, resulting in a soft, delicious cookie,

-Cover your pan with foil to keep that moisture trapped inside.
+If you don’t have a lid, don’t worry.
+Cover your pan with foil instead to keep the moisture trapped inside.

 Don’t add any grease unless you want to be a little bit naughty and use a tasty pad of butter.
+You don’t need it to keep the cookie from sticking.
+It’s only for flavor if you decide to use it.

-The only downside (besides having to do small portions) is that the chocolate chips on the bottom of the cookie melt and can potentially burn.
+Results: I was surprised by how well this method worked.
+It’s relatively fast and good for cookies that have gotten slightly soggy on the bottom.
+The only downside is that the chocolate chips on the bottom of the cookie melt and can potentially burn.

 Reheating cookies in the air fryer